 In its last report of the 2010-15 Parliament, recognising the strains to which the House of Commons’ increasing party fragmentation was giving rise, the Liaison Committee said that “accommodation between the parties” about the allocation of places was preferable to expanding the size of select committees beyond 11, and that select committees’ habits of “consensus and unanimity” made the precise “arithmetical proportions” of parties’ representation on each committee less relevant.
 The Liaison Committee suggested that:

 “The balance need not be identical on each committee if the overall representation across all committees was fair and proportionate.”

 How do parties choose the MPs they put forward for their select committee seats?

-Standing Orders do not specify how parties should choose the MPs they put forward for their select committee seats, nor require parties to publish information about their process.
+House of Commons Standing Orders do not specify how parties should choose the MPs they put forward for their select committee seats, nor require parties to publish information about their process.
 The process is essentially an internal party matter.

 However, as part of the 2010 ‘Wright reforms’, the House agreed that parties should at least hold internal elections for their select committee places, rather than, as previously, the places being allocated simply by party whips.

 The governing provision is thus the motion agreed by the House in March 2010 that: